arbor-sim/arbor/doc/tutorial/single_cell_model.rst

 Step **(2)** creates a dictionary of labels (:class:`arbor.label_dict<arbor.label_dict>`).
 Labels give names to :ref:`regions<labels-region>` and :ref:`location<labels-locset>` described using a DSL based on s-expressions.
-Labels from the dictionary can then be used to facilitate adding synapses, dynamics, stimulii and probes to the cell.
+Labels from the dictionary can then be used to facilitate adding synapses, dynamics, stimuli and probes to the cell.
 We add two labels:

 * ``soma`` defines a *region* with ``(tag  1)``.
 Note that this corresponds to the ``tag`` parameter that was used to define the single segment in step (1).
 * ``center`` defines a *location* at ``(location 0 0.5)``, which is the mid point ``0.5`` of branch ``0``, which corresponds to the center of the soma on the morphology defined in step (1).

-Step **(3)** constructs a :class:`arbor.decor` that describes the distributation and placement of dynamics and properties on a cell.
+Step **(3)** constructs a :class:`arbor.decor` that describes the distribution and placement of dynamics and properties on a cell.
 The cell's default properties can be modified, and we can use :meth:`arbor.decor.paint` and :meth:`arbor.decor.place` to further customise it in the following way: